lf-edge/ekuiper/README.md

 ## Features

+- Lightweight

-- Lightweight: Core server package is only about 3MB, initial memory usage is about 10MB
+  - Core server package is only about 3MB, initial memory usage is about 10MB

 - Cross-platform